Purple-Tentacle/BangleAppsDev/apps/chronowid/README.md

 ## Features

-* Use your watch when timer is active
+* Using other apps does not interrupt the timer, no need to keep the widget open (BUT: there will be no buzz when the time is up, for that the widget has to be loaded)
-* Saves the passed time periodically, so ven if the widget gets unloaded, you can take off where you left.
-Please note that the timer pauses when the widget is not loaded!
+* Target time is saved to a file and timer picks up again when widget is loaded again.

 ## Settings